-1. mRPAS requirements -mRPAS cannot be registered with Transport Canada. mRPAS are however regulated under CAR900.06 and part VI of the CAR.
-Compliance with MAAC safety code meets those requirements. mRPAS at advertised events must comply with the MAAC Event SFOC.

-- 2. RPAS CAR requirements There are no special CAR restrictions on RPAS models operating below 400'agl.
-All RPAS operated over 400'agl must conform to the MAAC Manufacturer Declaration/Safety Assurance provision. - 3.
-Club/Site/Event requirements No model louder than 95db measured at 15ft, is permitted any Gas engine more than 100 cc must have a canister. - 4.
-MAAC Add-on requirements RPAS operating over 400'agl must comply with the MAAC/SFOC RPAS requirements listed in the add on section.
+- 1. mRPAS requirements mRPAS cannot be registered with Transport Canada. mRPAS are however regulated under CAR900.06 and part VI of the CAR.
+Compliance with MAAC safety code meets those requirements. mRPAS at advertised events must comply with the MAAC Event SFOC. - 2.
+RPAS CAR requirements -All RPAS operating over 400' must conform to the MAAC Manufacturer Declaration/Safety Assurance provision. - 3.
+Club/Site/Event requirements Flying from 8:00 am is now allowed only for those electrics flying up to a limit of 8000 rpm.
+EDF (Electric Ducted Fan) or noisy electrics shall be permitted to fly after 9:00 am only.
+All aircraft are allowed to fly after 9:00 am. - 4.
+MAAC Add-on requirements RPAS Pilots operating over 400' agl must comply with the MAAC/SFOC RPAS requirements listed in the add on section.
 All event visitors must be briefed to ensure compliance with these requirements.